Penalty clause vs liquidated damages

 A contract should explain the liquidated damages amount in full detail.
 This includes an:

 - Description of how the parties calculate the figure;

 - A schedule describing the factors that make up the amount, and

 - Detailed justification of the figures.

 It is an idea to keep a note of any discussions about the liquidated damages clause.
 Such notes are useful for when a dispute emerges.
 If you can show the other party fully understood the nature of the clause, it’s more likely the courts will enforce the clause.

 Don’t rely on labels

 Courts don’t simply look at the words in the contract.
 Naming a clause “liquidated damages clause” does not mean the courts will decide it is a “liquidated damages clause”.
+The courts will instead look to the substance of the agreement, and the circumstances in which the particular clause is triggered.
 We draft for you to reduce risks.